 Autonomous testing means that the Lift HAWK will find and report issues with your lift before you even know there is a problem.
 Lift HAWK is quick and easy to install and promises to offer you a significant reduction in false call outs for your lift engineers.

-Avire’s Smart Elevators Ecosystem is not yet available in the USA and will be arriving mid 2019.
+Avire’s Smart Elevators Ecosystem is not yet available in the USA and will be arriving in 2020.

 Remotely test the lift status without having to connect to the lift controller